boolean-uk/developer-environment-setup/macOS-setup-instructions.md

 ### 6.3 Add Your Identity Details For Git Operations

-Before you can use Git, you need to paste the following commands into a git bash window - you can open one by clicking on the git bash icon in the Taskbar.
+Before you can use Git, you need to paste the following commands into a Terminal.app window.

 ```bash
 git config --global user.email "your_email@address"